bnolan/fontus-scenes/a-minus.md

 ## a-hypercard

-Renders basic html (very basic renderer, no javascript, no videos, no flash).
+Renders basic html (very basic renderer, no javascript, no videos, no flash) onto a transparent plane.

 ```
 <a-hypercard>